June 9, 2023

 At most, McCaughey thought Howson may have known the thieves and so passed on a message that the authorities were closing in.
 Or, McCaughey's meeting with the artist, and the paintings subsequent return, may have been a simple coincidence.

 Howson would subsequently find some acclaim as an artist, and his paintings are held in several public collections, including the NGV.
+He was never charged with any crimes, or even questioned by police.

 With the artwork returned safely, all enthusiasm for any further pursuit of the thieves disappeared,